shreyvermz/PieceOfMind/README.md

 # Piece Of Mind
-### An interactive menu analyzing data from public databases about One Piece arcs and epsiodes, as well as a personal analysis of each arc.
+### An interactive menu analyzing public databases about One Piece arcs and epsiodes, as well as a personal synopsis of each arc.

 ## Description
 Few shows consistently display brilliance and constant improvement as notably as the anime written by Eichiro Oda: **One Piece**.
 The anime is an adaptation of the manga, or a Japanese